kajott/CompoKit/README.md

   - toggle fullscreen with Enter key
   - Cursor Up/Down keys change frames/pages in multi-page documents (pages in TIFF, layers in PSD, ...)
 - Sahli
-  - a little script `_run.cmd` is put into the Sahli directory that launches Sahli in Chrome
+  - a little script `_run.cmd` is put into the Sahli directory that launches Sahli in Chrome/Edge
   - a [manual](Sahli-HOWTO.md) is provided
 - typr
-  - a `_run.cmd` script is put into the typr directory that launches typr in Chrome
+  - a `_run.cmd` script is put into the typr directory that launches typr in Chrome/Edge
 - SumatraPDF
   - English language (regardless of system locale)
   - page layout set to "single page, don't save for every document"